David Robertson (writer): Awards and nominations

 In 2018, the first book in Robertson's Reckoner series won the McNally Robinson Best Book for Young People Award, the Manitoba Book Awards' Michael Van Rooy Award for Genre Fiction, and the Indigenous Writer of the Year Award at the 2018 High Plains Book Awards.

 In 2020, Black Water: Family, Legacy, and Blood Memory won the Carol Shields Winnipeg Book Award at the Manitoba Book Awards.

 The Barren Grounds, which is the first book in Robertson's Misewa Saga, was nominated for the Governor General's Literary Award in 2021 in the Young People's Literature – Text category.
 This text was also named one of Kirkus and Quill & Quire's best books of 2020, CBC Books' best middle-grade and young adult books of 2020, and one of Canadian Children's Book News's best books of 2020.
 The Barren Grounds was also shortlisted for the Ontario Library Association's Silver Birch Award and was a USBBY and Texas Lone Star selection.

 In 2021, Robertson won the Writers' Union of Canada Freedom to Read Award. and Alexander Kennedy Isbister Award at the 2021 Manitoba Book Awards.
 His podcast, Kíwew, also won the 2021 RTDNA Prairie Region Award for Best Podcast.

 His book On the Trapline, illustrated by Julie Flett, was the winner of the Governor General's Award for English-language children's illustration at the 2021 Governor General's Awards.

+In 2023, Robertson was honoured with a Doctor of Letters by the University of Manitoba for outstanding contributions in the arts and distinguished achievements.